Deadlineem/Extras-Addon-for-YimMenu/Features List.md

   - Buttons for spawning pedestrian clones and initiating clown attacks.
 - **Griefing:**
   - Checkboxes for activating hydrants, steam, extinguishers, explosions, and screen shaking.

+### You can see more features by using the menu, there are new features almost daily!